dr-mushtaq/Academic-writing/Research Paper/Results and Discussion.md

 # How to write Result Section
 -Do not duplicate information in text and tables

+# Tense in Result Sections

+# Reviewer Comments about Result Section

+- The results must be validated and compared with standard or similar results in the literature
+- The experimental results are not convincing.
+Please add more comparisons with recently published solutions.
+- How do you benchmark your work?
+How do you evaluate it?
+You report the outcome without having any comparisons or benchmarking
+- Present tense is used to present the diagram , Figure , table and images.
+Present tense is also used to explain significance of the results
+- Past tense is used to detail the result obtained .You may use past tense to summarize your findings in combination with present tense to interpret or explain the result
+- Class Imbalance and Performance Metrics The dataset exhibits strong class imbalance, especially in the "Minimal" and "Minor" injury classes, which most models fail to classify accurately.
+While SMOTE is mentioned, its impact is not evaluated, and no alternative balancing strategies are tested.
+Include per-class metrics (precision, recall, F1) for a more comprehensive evaluation, and report macro/micro averages.
+Consider using additional sampling techniques or cost-sensitive methods to improve minority class performance.

 # Key traits of a good Discussion Section

 # How to write Discussion Section